RFC: Service-specific middleware

 Refactor

-to contain a RuntimeType instead of a string and configure.
-UpdateAwsFluentClientDecorator
+ClientGenericsto contain a RuntimeType instead of a string and configure.
+UpdateAwsFluentClientDecorator. -

 Update all code and examples that use